besciualex/FacebookPixelConversionApi/README.md

 # Simple FacebookPixelConversionApi Class

 This class allows someone to quickly send Facebook Events for the new Pixel Conversion API.
 I uploaded it here so others could use it fast, without bothering to read documentation.
+Facebook API used at the moment of initial commit is v10 (stable on April 2021).

 ## Description